Skip to main content

 How often should financial institutions update Q factors?

-This blog was written with the assistance of ChatGPT, an AI large language model, and was reviewed and revised by Abrigo's subject-matter expert.
+This blog was written with the assistance of ChatGPT, an AI large language model, and was reviewed and revised by Abrigo's subject-matter experts.

 Want help strengthening your Q factor methodology, enhancing defensibility, and ensuring audit readiness?
-Speak with one of our CECL experts today.
+Check out this whitepaper.

 About the Author